tpoisot/ms_connectance_complexity/reply.md

 by these "small" samples (which are not samples proper anyway), so that this statement seems to ignore almost century of sampling theory.

-> TODO
+> We have modified this sentence slightly so that we now suggest to determine the intensity of sampling agaisnt the connectance of the template network.
+We are welcome to suggestions of more references is the referee can suggest some.

-On p.12 authors recommend a metohd ("swapping interacrtions until no free nodes remain") which they do not seem to have used.
+On p.12 authors recommend a method ("swapping interacrtions until no free nodes remain") which they do not seem to have used.

 > The goal of this article is not to compare the relative merits of null